samuelstevens/personal-website/writing/design.md

 ## Footnotes

 [1] [The Inmates are Running the Asylum](https://www.amazon.com/Inmates-Are-Running-Asylum-Products/dp/0672326140) by Alan Cooper explains interaction design very well, and is an excellent book.

+Please [email me](mailto:samuel.robert.stevens@gmail.com) if you have any comments or want to discuss further.